yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-clusters.md

   - **Node Level** - a minimum of 3 nodes deployed in a single availability zone with a [replication factor](../../../architecture/docdb-replication/replication/) (RF) of 3.
 YugabyteDB can continue to do reads and writes even in case of a node failure, but this configuration is not resilient to cloud availability zone outages.
 For horizontal scaling, you can scale nodes in increments of 1.
   - **Availability Zone Level** - a minimum of 3 nodes spread across multiple availability zones with a RF of 3.
 YugabyteDB can continue to do reads and writes even in case of a cloud availability zone failure.
 This configuration provides the maximum protection for a data center failure.
 Recommended for production deployments.
 For horizontal scaling, nodes are scaled in increments of 3.

-- **Cluster Configuration**:
+- **Cluster Configuration** determines the size of the cluster:

-  - Nodes - enter the number of nodes for the cluster.
+  - **Nodes** - enter the number of nodes for the cluster.
 Node and Availability zone level clusters have a minimum of 3 nodes; Availability zone level clusters increment by 3.
-  - vCPU/Node - enter the number of virtual CPUs per node.
+  - **vCPU/Node** - enter the number of virtual CPUs per node.
-  - Disk size/Node - enter the disk size per node in GB.
+  - **Disk size/Node** - enter the disk size per node in GB.

 - **Network Access**: If you want to use a VPC for network isolation and security, select **Deploy this cluster in a dedicated VPC**, then select the VPC.
 Only VPCs using the selected cloud provider are listed.
 The VPC must be created before deploying the cluster.
 Refer to [VPC networking](../../cloud-secure-clusters/cloud-vpcs/).

 - **Database Version**: By default, clusters are deployed using a recent build from the Stable release series.
 Free clusters are always deployed with an edge release (typically from the Latest release series, but occasionally a new stable release).
 If you want to use an edge release for a standard cluster, click **Advanced** and choose a release.
 If you have arranged a custom build with Yugabyte, it will also be listed here.

-The cluster costs are estimated automatically under **Cost**. **+ Usage** refers to any potential overages from exceeding the free allowances for disk storage, backup storage, and data transfer.
+Cluster costs are estimated automatically under **Cost**. **+ Usage** refers to any potential overages from exceeding the free allowances for disk storage, backup storage, and data transfer.
 For information on how clusters are costed, refer to [Cluster costs](../../cloud-admin/cloud-billing-costs/).

 Standard clusters support both horizontal and vertical scaling; you can change the cluster configuration after the cluster is created using the **Edit Configuration** settings.
 Refer to [Configure clusters](../../cloud-clusters/configure-clusters#infrastructure).